nhsconnect/gpconnect/pages/foundations/foundations_use_case_get_the_fhir_capability_statement.md

 Consumer systems:
 - SHOULD request the capability statement from the FHIR server endpoint in order to ascertain details of the implementation of GP Connect capabilities delivered by the FHIR server
-- Consumers may also cache the capability statement information retrieved from an endpoint to reduce the number of future calls they make to to the target organization's FHIR server.
+- Consumers may also cache the capability statement information retrieved from an endpoint to reduce the number of future calls they make to the target organization's FHIR server.

 ### C# client request to get the capability statement ###